 For the complete endpoint overview, authentication model, and examples alongside the rest of the platform, see Building with the Aamu API.

 The useful part of Newsletters in Aamu is not merely sending an HTML email.
-It is keeping the publication close to the project that produces it: the Docs that contain source material, the tasks that coordinate a release, the database rows or forms that collect information, and the people responsible for reviewing the final message.
+It is keeping the publication close to the project that produces it: the Docs that contain source material, the tasks that coordinate a release, the Audience Database and Forms that collect recipients, and the people responsible for reviewing the final message.

-The result is a compact publishing workflow with explicit subscribers, reusable design, realistic testing, safe unsubscribe links, and an API that can automate the repetitive parts without hiding the moment when a message is actually sent.
+The result is a compact publishing workflow with one Database-backed audience, explicit subscription state, reusable design, realistic testing, safe unsubscribe links, and an API that can automate the repetitive parts without hiding the moment when a message is actually sent.